Nickwasused/nickwasused.github.io/src/_posts/2023-04-01-tor-snowflake-v2/index.md

 WantedBy=multi-user.target
 ```

-To verify that everything is working as intended, run: `sudo service snowflake start` and after that `sudo service snowflake status`.
+To verify that everything is working as intended, run `sudo service snowflake start` and after that `sudo service snowflake status`.

 The output should look like this:
 ![Snowflake service status](./snowflake-service.webp "")